 I was born in Berkshire in 1944 and studied singing, drama and guitar at the Guildhall School of Music in London during the 60s.
-I taught the guitar in schools until my son Bennett was born in 1975.
-My daughter Miriam was born in 1977.
-A few years later I returned to teaching in schools and still teach in two schools in Oxfordshire.
+A few years later I returned to teaching in schools.
+I still sing with the guitar, teach singing and do the occasional live performance.

 In my early 40s I returned to my "first love", the visual arts.
 I started to make models out of clay, make moulds of them in latex and silicon rubber and re-produce them in plaster.
 I also took up Yoga, following the advice of a Harley Street speech therapist.
 I had a consultation with her about my speech hesitation which worsened while I was going through a divorce.
 She said "I can't do anything for you but I suggest you take up Yoga".